kiwistand/kiwi-docs/docs/community/get-involved.md

 If you just want to share ideas or feedback, you can just DM us.

 If you report a bug and have a bit more time, it’d be great if you:

-a) made a screenshot of the bug you see,
+- made a screenshot of the bug you see,
-b) shared information about the browser & wallet you use
+- shared information about the browser & wallet you use

 and included this information in your DM.
 It will help us solve the problem faster.